dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/setup_session_guide.md

 One way to connect to the database is via the command line from the server using `psql`.
 Since we're already logged onto the server, let's give that a try:

 ```
-$ psql -h db.dssg.io -U {your_andrew_id} food_inspections
+$ psql -h db.dssg.io -U {your_andrew_id} -W food-inspections
 ```

-If all goes well, you should see something like:
+This should prompt you to type your password (we'll tell you what it is separately) and then if all goes well, you should see something like:

 ```
 psql (11.6 (Ubuntu 11.6-1.pgdg18.04+1), server 11.5)
 SSL connection (protocol: TLSv1.2, cipher: ECDHE-RSA-AES256-GCM-SHA384, bits: 256, compression: off)
 Type "help" for help.

-food_inspections=>
+food-inspections=>
 ```

-Let's make sure you can run interact with the server:
+Let's make sure you can interact with the server:

 * Type `SELECT CURRENT_USER;` and then hit return
 * Did you get back your andrew id?